Section Navigation

 Through dance appreciation, students will study ensemble dance and learn how each individual performance plays a key part for the musical theatre performance together.
 There will be emphasis on working as a team and a company together to demonstrate how this genre works on stage.
 Pupils will have the opportunity to appreciate and understand the different variety of musicals.
 Students will learn a set musical dance phrase and will perform as an ensemble together at the end of the unit.

 This scheme of work will allow students to build from prior learning of understanding what a stimulus is and how to apply it through dance and use this idea to create choreography.
 The skills that they have already learnt through the key elements of choreography, improvisation and creative tasks will enable students to express themselves creatively through this process and to use these skills for musical theatre genre of dance and performance.
 The Musical Theatre unit provides the opportunity for students to engage with a storyline by using the stimulus to express themselves creatively and apply these skills physically to the choreography, whilst improving their appreciation and understanding of the importance of performance skills.
 Students will learn and understand that each Musical Theatre song and dance tells a different story through performance; this will help students engage with their social and emotional development by understanding and empathising with the characters and their journey in which each character encounters a range of themes.
 Along with developing a range of different dance styles within the musicals, students will build on learning to perform as a soloist in a duet or group and as a full ensemble - all of which are important aspects of performing arts and identify the different types of musical.
 Students will build from prior learning of how to use a stimulus and how to portray the narrative through dance.
-Students will also be able to describe and explain the stylistic features of musical theatre, describe different features of production and explain how they support the dance idea.
+Students will also be able to describe and explain the stylistic features of musical theatre, describe different features of production, and explain how they support the dance idea.
 At the end of the unit students will perform an ensemble performance.
 This unit will focus on developing appreciation of professional dance and peers.

 9